-Throughout the academic year, dancers study and practice traditional and contemporary repertory with an intentional emphasis on stylistic approach, performance quality, role development and the dancer as a collaborator in the creative process.
-Previous repertory includes works by George Balanchine, Alejandro Cerrudo, Hope Boykin, Dwight Rhoden, Jiří Kylián and Crystal Pite, as well as new works by Artists in Residence and core faculty.
-BFA performances take place in the Large Performance Studio at the Glorya Kaufman International Dance Center, USC’s Bing Theatre and off-campus venues.
-Students also have the opportunity to present their choreography at least once a semester.
+Throughout the academic year, BFA students study and practice traditional and contemporary repertory with an intentional emphasis on stylistic approach, performance quality, role development and the dancer as a collaborator in the creative process.
+Previous repertory includes works by George Balanchine, Hope Boykin, Alejandro Cerrudo, Jiří Kylián, Crystal Pite, and Dwight Rhoden, as well as new works by Artists in Residence and core faculty.
+BFA performances take place in the Large Performance Studio at the Glorya Kaufman International Dance Center, theatres throughout campus and off-campus venues.
+Students also have the opportunity to present their choreography at least once a semester, starting second semester of their first year.

 Artists and choreographers from major companies often visit USC Kaufman.
 BFA students have performed with Hubbard Street II at the USC Fisher Museum of Art as part of Lita Albequerque’s 20/20: Accelerando installation, and have shared the stage with the Martha Graham Dance Company, Bill T. Jones and with Jon Boogz through USC’s Visions & Voices program.

-Other guest choreographers have included Hope Boykin, Matthew Neenan, Sonya Tayeh, Andrew Winghart, Christopher Scott and Jessica Lee Keller—who have all created new works on our students.
+Other guest choreographers have included Matthew Neenan, Christopher Scott, Sonya Tayeh, and Andrew Winghart,—who have all created new works on our students.

 There is also no shortage of off-campus performance opportunities.
-USC Kaufman BFA students have performed locally at LACMA and The Broad Stage, nationally at The Joyce Theater and Jacob’s Pillow, and internationally at Gala de Danza in Los Cabos, Mexico.
-They have also performed at events including the Laguna Dance Festival, the Los Angeles Times Book Festival and the World Choreography Awards, among others.
+USC Kaufman BFA students have performed locally at the Los Angeles County Museum of Art and The Wallis Center for the Performing Arts.
+They have also performed at nearby events, including the Laguna Dance Festival, the Los Angeles Times Book Festival and the World Choreography Awards, among others.
+Finally, they have performed nationally at The Joyce Theater and Jacob’s Pillow, and internationally in Los Cabos, Mexico, London, England, Tokyo, Japan and, most recently, Fürth, Germany.

 At the USC Glorya Kaufman School of Dance, BFA students have the opportunity to collaborate with distinguished artists in the field.
 This semester, the Class of 2022 has been working with Artist in Residence Jermaine Spivey on a new work to be premiered via livestream on Nov.
 30.